Can an Employee Start Working Without a Social Security Number?

 Don’t Delay Their Start Date

 The social security administration allows for the onboarding of an employee without a SSN, as long as that person is otherwise authorized to work.
+For example, the person has a valid employment authorization document or a work visa.

 Guide Them to Apply for a SSN